How to be Compliant With New State Data Privacy Laws in 2023

 And…all of them are different.

-As if it isn’t confusing enough to keep track of over 130 international privacy regulations, such as Europe’s General Data Protection Regulation (GDPR) and China’s Personal Information Protection Law (PIPL), now organizations have to take into consideration compliance with individual U.S. state privacy laws.
+And if it isn’t confusing enough already to keep track of over 130 international privacy regulations, such as Europe’s General Data Protection Regulation (GDPR) and China’s Personal Information Protection Law (PIPL), now organizations have to take into consideration compliance with individual U.S. state privacy laws.

 Throwing gas to the fire, California’s CPRA which just replaced the California Consumer Privacy Act (CCPA) on Jan.
 1, 2023, is already in the process of reassessing and amending its terms.